cedriccullingworth/BlocklistManager/README.md

 ## Current status (Version 1.8.3)

-I have put a lot of effort into improving performance, reducing "Process All" performance from about an hour to under 10 minutes to process more than 600,000 blocklist entries, then a current runtime of under 5 minutes using a 10 year old entry-level i5 with 4GB RAM and a 500GB SSD...but the overall run time is mostly dependent on the time taken to remove and add firewall rules.
-Downloading the blocklists and preparing the firewall rules takes less than 1 minute.
+I have put a lot of effort into improving performance, reducing "Process All" performance from about an hour to under 10 minutes to process more than 600,000 blocklist entries, then a current runtime of under 5 minutes using a 10 year old entry-level i5 with 4GB RAM and a 500GB SSD.

 ## If it works for you...